SAP/luigi/blog/2021-06-07-release-notes.md

 #### Extend options of enum type in user settings

-In Luigi's [user settings](https://docs.luigi-project.io/docs/user-settings), an `enum` array can now can store options objects.
+In Luigi's [user settings](https://docs.luigi-project.io/docs/user-settings), an `enum` array can now store options objects.
 You can use them if you want to add more options in the user settings for the user to choose from.
 These objects need `value` and `label` as key.
 For example:
 ```javascript
 language: {
   type: 'enum',